-Online Trading in South Africa is very interesting, below are the pros and cons of internet trading
+Online Trading South Africa is very interesting, below are the pros and cons of Online Trading SA.

-- Financial risks – you can lose money on an investment.
-Share trading does not guarantee profit.
-Some days you make money, while some days you make money trading online.
+- Financial risks – Online Trading is a very risky business and you can lose money in this type of an investment.
+Online trading doesn’t guarantee profit.
+You can make money some days and lose money some days.

 - You can start online trading with little capital – you can start online trading in South Africa with as little as $100

-- You can trade anywhere using your mobile device – install a trading app and start trading on the GO
+- You can trade anywhere using your mobile device – install an online trading app and start trading on the GO

 - Potentially unlimited income – online trading is profitable and you can make enough gains

-- You can still have your 9-5 job – use your online trading money to supplement your monthly needs
+- You can still have your 9-5 job – use your online trading profit to supplement your monthly needs

 - You trade at your own time and hours – you can trade 24 hours, 5 days a week